-(1) Financial assets measured at amortized cost are investments where the Group has the intention and capacity of maintaining through maturity.
+- (2) They comprise investments in participation securities of the Fondo Valorar Futuro to manage liquidity, which are measured at their fair value by means of the value of the Fund unit.
+Changes in the fair value are recognized as revenue or expense in results. - (3) Financial assets measured at amortized cost are investments where the Group has the intention and capacity of maintaining through maturity.
 These investments are comprised of:

-6/30/15 12/31/14 1/1/14
+31/03/2015 31/12/2014 01/01/2014

-Tuya S.A. bonds (a) Other investments to maintain through maturity (b) 136,177 427 136,398 4,810 137,820 503
+Tuya S.A. bonds (a) 140,272 136,398 137,820

+Other investments to maintain through maturity (b) 3,713 4,810 503

-Total 136,6040 141,208 138,323
+Total 143,985 141,208 138,323

-- (a)Bonds issued by Compañía de Financiamiento Tuya S.A. as part of the shared publicity agreement with the parent for the Éxito Card, for a nominal amount of COP\$134,500 million, over a term of 10 years with a yield of IPC + 2% plus the agreement profit percentage.. - (b)They correspond mainly to TIDIS (Tax Refund Securities) issued by the Ministry of Finance and Public Credit, in order that the DIAN makes the refund of taxes on balances in favor that taxpayers are entitled to.
+- (a) Bonds issued by Compañía de Financiamiento Tuya S.A. as part of the shared publicity agreement with the parent for the Éxito Card, for a nominal amount of COP\$134,500 million, over a term of 10 years with a yield of IPC + 2% plus the agreement profit percentage. - (b) They correspond mainly to TIDIS (Tax Refund Securities) issued by the Ministry of Finance and Public Credit, in order that the DIAN makes the refund of taxes on balances in favor that taxpayers are entitled to.
 These securities do not earn interest.
 In the secondary market, their yield is determined by the difference between the purchase price and its nominal value, and for the term elapsed between the purchase date and the utilization date for the payment of taxes, and have a term of one calendar year following their issue date.